SixLabors/docs/articles/imagesharp/imageformats.md

 - Image quality

 The format-specific pages below are the best place to start when you need to tune those tradeoffs.

+## Practical Guidance

+- Use explicit encoders when output behavior matters; file extensions are convenient but hide important defaults.
+- Inspect the source with `Identify(...)` before conversion when alpha, animation, bit depth, or metadata changes the output decision.
+- Treat metadata as part of format conversion: orientation, ICC profiles, animation timing, and comments may or may not survive a target format.
+- Register only the formats your application needs when you want a smaller or more controlled decoding surface.